Mechanical Engineer

 Essential:

-• Experience providing mechanical input to multi-discipline projects.
+• Experience working on multi-discipline projects providing mechanical engineering input

 Desirable: